Nytramr/executor/README.md

 ### Prerequisites

-In order to checkout project and run it locally you need to meet the following requirements:
+In order to checkout project and build and run tests locally you need to meet the following requirements:

 - Node.js version >= 13.14.0, you can get the latest version of Node.js from [http://nodejs.org/](http://nodejs.org/),
 - git, you can get git from [http://git-scm.com/](http://git-scm.com/),